XiaozhouCui/dockerplayground/Section 9 Deploying Docker Containers/note.md

 # Add container for React SPA

 ## Create a "build-only" container
+- Original `Dockerfile` is used by docker-compose in **Development Mode**
-- Frontend don't need dev server in production, so create a new docker file `Dockerfile.prod`
+- Create a new docker file `Dockerfile.prod` for production mode
-- To serve the build files, need to use **Multi-Stage Builds**
+- To serve and expose the built files, need to use **Multi-Stage Builds**
-- In dockerfile.prod, add `FROM node:14-alpine as build` as **STAGE-1**
+- **STAGE-1**, in dockerfile.prod, use `FROM node:14-alpine as build` to run npm build process
 - Remove `EXPOSE` and `CMD` layers, add `RUN npm run build`
 - Once built, node server is no longer needed, now switch to another image
 - **STAGE-2**, add `FROM nginx:stable-alpine`, intermediate container from **STAGE-1** will be removed